Grand Teton National Park

 This relatively newly built visitor’s center is a nice place to stop during your day in Grand Teton National Park.
 Inside is a bookstore so don’t forget to stamp your Park Passport books!
 Also, you can pick up a Christmas ornament for your family travel tree.

 There is a raised relief map giving you an aerial view of the Grand Tetons and all that makes up the park.
 Addtionally, there is a 24 minute HD movie that you and your family can watch about Grand Teton National Park.
-The Craig Thomas Discovery Visitor’s Center also offers trip planing assistance and there’s a permit desk if you plan to do addtional things while in Grand Teton.
+The Craig Thomas Discovery Visitor’s Center also offers trip planing assistance and there’s a permit desk if you plan to do additional things while in Grand Teton.

 Chapel of the Sacred Heart